Job & Internship Search

 Seek out a Mentor

 A mentor is a professional committed to supporting and guiding you in your academic and career development.
 Some students find mentors on their own while others choose to participate in a formal program where they are paired with alumni or other professionals.
-The CSULB Beach Nexus Spring Mentoring Program is open to students from all majors each spring semester.
-You may also want to contact your major department regarding additional mentor programs.
+Check out Mentoring at the Beach to learn about mentoring programs available through CSULB.

 Connect with Employers

-The Career Development Center offers a number of opportunities each semester for you to connect with employers.
-CDC Events include Job Fairs, Information Sessions, and Industry Speaker Series and provide a chance to meet employers interested in recruiting and supporting CSULB students.
+The Career Development Center's Career Events Calendar offers a number of opportunities for you to connect with employers each semester.
+CDC events include Job Fairs, Information Sessions, and Industry Speaker Series and provide a chance to meet employers interested in recruiting and supporting CSULB students.

 Create an Elevator Pitch